Accessibility Scanner Guide

 • Modes:

 • Per Instance (High Memory): Captures a unique screenshot for every single occurrence of a violation.
-This is the most detailed option, providing maximum context, but it can consume significant disk space and memory on large scans.
+This is the most detailed option but can consume significant disk space and memory on large scans.

 • Per Issue Type (Lower Memory): A resource-friendly alternative that captures one representative screenshot for the first occurrence of each unique issue type, per viewport.
-This is the recommended setting for very large websites.
+Recommended for very large websites.

 E. Crawl Options ๐Ÿ•ท๏ธ

-This section is only active when the scanner is in Crawl Mode (no Sitemap, Specific URLs, or User Journey is defined).
+This section is only active when the scanner is in Crawl Mode.

-• Max Crawl Depth: Limits how many directory levels deep the crawler explores relative to the starting URL's path.
+• Max Crawl Depth: Limits how many directory levels deep the crawler explores.
 A depth of 0 scans only pages in the same directory.
 Leave blank for unlimited depth.

-• Crawl Delay: Introduces a pause (in milliseconds) between each page load during the crawl.
-Essential for avoiding rate-limiting on sensitive servers.
+• Crawl Delay: Introduces a base pause (in milliseconds) between each page load.
+This value may be automatically increased by the Adaptive Remediation Engine.
 A good starting value is 500.

 • Max Crawl Size: Sets a hard limit on the total number of pages the crawler will discover and queue for scanning.

-• Exclude URL Patterns: Prevents the crawler from visiting URLs that contain specific text strings.
-This is critical for avoiding "crawler traps" (like infinite calendars) and irrelevant content.
+• Exclude URL Patterns: Manually prevents the crawler from visiting URLs containing specific text strings.

-• Respect robots.txt ๐Ÿค–: If checked, the scanner will attempt to read the target site's robots.txt file and obey any Disallow rules that apply to its user agent.
+• Respect robots.txt ๐Ÿค–: If checked, the scanner will read the target site's robots.txt file and obey any Disallow rules.

 F. Axe Scan Rules ๐Ÿช“